-In accordance with the federal Campus Sex Crimes Prevention Act (CSCPA) and the Sex Offender Registration law of the District of Columbia, notice must be given of registered sex offenders to institutions of higher education if the offender is employed, carries on a vocation, or is a student at the institution.
-This information is available through BYU Police or Metropolitan Police Department.
-Information regarding registered sex offenders residing within a specific Utah geographic location can be accessed via the Utah Department of Corrections website (click on the button "Sex Offender Registry").
+In accordance with the federal Campus Sex Crimes Prevention Act (CSCPA) and the Utah Sex Offender Registration Act, notice must be given of registered sex offenders to institutions of higher education if the offender is employed, carries on a vocation, or is a student at the institution.
+This information is available through BYU Police.
+Information regarding registered sex offenders residing within a specific Utah geographic location can be accessed via the Utah Department of Corrections website (https://corrections.utah.gov/) by clicking on "Sex Offender Registry".